Facebook Timeline Design Ideas that Would Make Don Draper Proud

 Communicate Emotion

 An inspirational photo that captures the emotional qualities of an important moment can be a great timeline design decision.
-Connecting your brand with an experience that has emotional significance can compel visitors to “like” your Facebook page.
+Connecting your brand with an experience that has emotional and significance can compel visitors to “like” your Facebook page.

 With Facebook Timeline it is easier than ever to communicate emotion.
 All you need is a good design and the right photo.